lisenkovkv/neuroscience/README.md

 [Brian](https://github.com/brian-team/brian2) is a free, open source simulator for spiking neural networks.

-[PsychoPy](https://github.com/psychopy/psychopy) is an free cross-platform package allowing you run a wide range of in the behavioral sciences (neuroscience, psychology, psychophysics, linguistics
+[PsychoPy](https://github.com/psychopy/psychopy) is an free cross-platform package allowing you run a wide range of in the behavioral sciences (neuroscience, psychology, psychophysics, linguistics.

+[Nitime](https://github.com/nipy/nitime) is a library for time-series analysis of data from neuroscience experiments.

 # Datasets